 Photo taken April, 1999 in St. Paul, MN

-CGSI currently has close to 3,000 members from across the US, Canada and the Czech and Slovak Republics.
+CGSI currently has well over 2,000 members from across the US, Canada and the Czech and Slovak Republics.
 This large group provides a vast networking opportunity for sharing information with fellow members.
 We also have an extensive library collection that can be accessed in person at the Minnesota Genealogical Society Library in South St. Paul, MN, through a mail-in research request, or by catching our traveling library.

 More detailed historical information and photographs of society activities can be found in the 10th, 20th and 25th Anniversary issues of the quarterly, Nase rodina in March 1998 Vol. 10 No. 1, June 2008 Vol. 20 No. 2 and in March 2013 Vol. 25 No. 1.